WWE's next battle royale: Investor fans vs. shorts

 MKM analyst Eric Handler, who raised his price target for the stock to $110 from $95 on Tuesday, says a possible U.S. deal for a third weekly hour of Smackdown could add $50 million to annual revenue.
 The company declined to comment on the prospect of an additional hour.

-WWE shares have fallen 7.9 percent since Thursday.
+WWE shares have fallen roughly 9 percent since last Thursday.
 On Wednesday, Chief Executive Vincent McMahon sold 3.2 million of his shares, or four percent of WWE’s shares outstanding, to fund a separate entity.
+The stock last traded down 0.9 percent on Thursday in active trade though analysts said the news did not change their outlook

-It also came under pressure as the broader market has been losing ground on worries about global economic growth.
+It has also come under pressure as the broader market has been losing ground on worries about global economic growth.
 But analysts say WWE contracts - which are for around three to five years - provide some insulation against economic fluctuations.

 In the United States, live sports have been a key draw for cable TV subscribers, at a time when many consumers are cutting the chord to avoid high monthly fees.